aholachek/react-flip-toolkit/README.md

 <img src="./example-assets/the-logo.gif" width='550px' alt='react-flip-toolkit animated logo' />

 A small, versatile React library that offers tons of configurability and control over complex FLIP animations.

+Advantages of react-flip-toolkit over similar libraries:
+1. Non-prescriptive -- makes no assumptions about the types of animations you want to create, such as limiting you to sort and filter animations.
+2. Tweens the actual DOM elements instead of cloning them and cross-fading them, providing a crisper look 3.

 [What is the FLIP technique?](https://aerotwist.com/blog/flip-your-animations/)

 ## Demos